 Everyone has the right to access quality rehabilitation services.
-In line with our vision to AIM HIGH, we deliver world-class client experiences and outcomes through our rehabilitation services for anyone with a traumatic brain injury (TBI) or a non-traumatic brain injury (NTBI) such as a stroke.
+In line with our vision, we aim to deliver world-class client experiences and outcomes through our rehabilitation services for anyone with a traumatic brain injury (TBI) or a non-traumatic brain injury (NTBI) such as a stroke.

-Our inpatient and residential facilities, located in Auckland and Wellington, are available to people across New Zealand and internationally.
+Our inpatient and residential facilities, located in Auckland and Wellington, are available to people across New Zealand.
 We also have a network of regional clinics throughout the North Island.